 Michelle Lovegrove Thomson

-Michelle Lovegrove Thomson is the Senior Manager of the TIFF Film Reference Library, where her focus is on public services, education, film preservation, and access to collections.
-She holds a Master of Information from the University of Toronto iSchool, a Master of Arts in English from the University of Alberta, and a BFA in Film Production from York University.
-She is an alumna of the Northern Exposure to Leadership Institute (NELI), currently sits on the OLA Special Libraries Council, and is the Special Libraries planner for OLA Super Conference 2019 and 2020.
+Michelle Lovegrove Thomson is the Manager of Rare Books and Archives at the Toronto Public Library, where her focus is on preservation of cultural heritage, increasing access to collections through programming and digitization initiatives, and public services.
+She previously held the position of Senior Manager, Film Reference Library at the Toronto International Film Festival.
+She holds a BFA in Film Production from York University, and Master of Arts in English from the University of Alberta, and a Master of Information from the University of Toronto iSchool.
+She is an alumna of the Northern Exposure to Leadership Institute (NELI), and served as planner for the 2019 OLA Super Conference Special Libraries Section.

 Dolleen Tisawii'ashii Manning

 Raegan serves as the Executive Director of The ArQuives, formerly known as the Canadian Lesbian and Gay Archives.
 She holds a BA from Collège universitaire de Saint-Boniface and a Masters of Information from the University of Toronto iSchool.
 She has worked as an archivist at Library and Archives Canada, the Truth and Reconciliation Commission of Canada, Aanischaaukamikw Cree Cultural Institute, and as the Archival Advisor for the Council of Archives New Brunswick.
 She is currently working on her PhD, focusing on the role of community archives in First Nations and Inuit communities.
 She is member of the Steering Committee on Canada’s Archives Taskforce to respond to the “Calls to Action” Report from the Truth and Reconciliation Commission and the co-chair of the Association of Canadian Archivists Indigenous Matters Working Group.